hadikhanian/bina-woocommerce-payment/README.md

 ## Install

-1- Download this Package & run the following command
+1- Download this plugin & run the following command

 2- Via Composer